wwwouaiebe/OsmPtv2NetControl/README.md

 You are null for program installation?
 Use the [demo](https://wwwouaiebe.github.io/OsmPtv2NetControl/src/) or the version installed on my [web site](https://www.ouaie.be/OsmPtv2NetControl/)

 You have a web server (local or on the web)?
-Download the [last release](https://github.com/wwwouaiebe/OsmPtv2NetControl/releases/tag/v1.0.1) and install the src folder on your server (you can rename the folder to what you will) and load the index.html file from your browser.
+Download the [last release](https://github.com/wwwouaiebe/OsmPtv2NetControl/releases) and install the src folder on your server (you can rename the folder to what you will) and load the index.html file from your browser.

-You are a crazy developper? install nodejs, npm, the npm package osmptv2netcontrol and Visual Studio Code.
+You are a crazy developper? install nodejs, npm and Visual Studio Code.
 Good luck.

 ## How to use